davidboukari/vmware/README.md

 ## Troubleshooting
 ```
 Error Message on boot:
+CRC error during decompression.
+Receiveid CRC ... gzip_extract failed for vim.v00
 ....

-Copy the file vim.v00 from the cdrom ESXI-7.....-STANDARD to the partition BOOTBANK1
+=> Copy the file vim.v00 from the cdrom ESXI-7.....-STANDARD to the USB partition BOOTBANK1
+Then put the usb disk on the server and start it

 ```